 - Both the host OS and the virtual machines running at the same time must have enough memory.
 There should be enough for a virtual machine to run its operating system, as well as that of the host OS.

 - Sufficient disk space is also critical, including enough for each virtual machine’s paging file and for saving each machine’s RAM contents.

 - Identify where large memory support will be needed and enable that.

 - Consider disabling threading technology.
 Otherwise, under heavy computing workload events performance can suffer.

 - When virtual machines require lots of network activity, there can be a burden on the adapters on the physical computer.
 Consider configuring two network adapters, one of which is only for use by the operating system.

 - Be sure to shut down all virtual machines when making any changes.

 - Anticipate and plan for high disk use, so that there is no “disk time-out.”

-- Secure all virtual machines just as you would a physical machine.
+- Configure virtualization security.
 This means enabling a firewall, applying security patches, antivirus software, and lockdown procedures as may be suitable.

 - Be certain to shut down all virtual machines before shutting down the host server.
 If not, you could lose data.